Staying Healthy During Cold and Flu Season

 Always dispose of tissues immediately after you use them.
 Do not reuse tissues or keep used tissues in your pocket or around the house.
 If you have to cough or sneeze, cover your mouth with your elbow instead of your bare hand.

 With the average flu lasting 2 - 14 days, getting sick can have a major impact on your ability to attend class, visit friends and family, or go to work.
 Following these tips and getting your flu shot can help you to avoid germs and hopefully stay healthy this winter.
-For more information about our Community Flu clinic, visit our Flu clinic page.

 According to Parachute Canada, up to 90 per cent of serious injuries are predictable and, therefore, preventable.
 The most common unintentional injury-related deaths and unintentional injury-related hospitalizations for Canadians are falls and transportation injuries.